zzamboni/zzamboni.org/content/post/2017-12-17-my-emacs-configuration-with-commentary.md

 toc = true
 +++

-Last update: **June 26, 2018**
+Last update: **July 22, 2018**

 I have enjoyed slowly converting my configuration files to [literate programming](http://www.howardism.org/Technical/Emacs/literate-programming-tutorial.html) style style using org-mode in Emacs.
 I previously posted my [Elvish configuration](../my-elvish-configuration-with-commentary/), and now it's the turn of my Emacs configuration file.
-The text below is included directly from my [init.org](https://github.com/zzamboni/dot_emacs/blob/master/init.org) file.
+The text below is included directly from my [init.org](https://github.com/zzamboni/dot%5Femacs/blob/master/init.org) file.
 Please note that the text below is a snapshot as the file stands as of the date shown above, but it is always evolving.
-See the [init.org file in GitHub](https://github.com/zzamboni/dot_emacs/blob/master/init.org) for my current, live configuration, and the generated file at <https://github.com/zzamboni/dot_emacs/blob/master/init.el>.
+See the [init.org file in GitHub](https://github.com/zzamboni/dot%5Femacs/blob/master/init.org) for my current, live configuration, and the generated file at <https://github.com/zzamboni/dot%5Femacs/blob/master/init.el>.

 ## References {#references}